A Travel Price Comparison for Families, Couples, and Backpackers Melbourne vs. Prague for Attractions, Nightlife, Couples, and Backpackers

 Is there more to do in Melbourne or Prague?

 Travelers will generally find more things to do in Prague than Melbourne.
 While Melbourne is larger than Prague, Prague has more sights and attractions for tourists.
-Prague is better known for its museums, nightlife, music, historical sights, and impressive beauty, while Melbourne is more popular for its food and beaches.
+Prague is better known for its museums and attractions, nightlife, music, historical sights, and impressive beauty, while Melbourne is more popular for its food and beaches.
 Prague is more touristy than Melbourne and is popular for its world-famous old town, local beer, wild nightlife, historic landmarks, and the Charles Bridge.
 Also, Prague is famous for The Prague Castle.
 Melbourne is well known for its art and cultural scene, its sports history, and its friendly and welcoming population.

 How is Melbourne different from Prague?